-Boost any salad with this much loved restaurant style Japanese vinaigrette.
+Boost any salad with this much loved Japanese-style dressing.
 Only 6 ingredients are needed to nail the trademark umami, nutty, and sweet flavors from the starter salad served in many Japanese restaurants.

 Table of Contents